qurle/swap-variables/readme.md

 You choose *from* and *to*, plugin replaces them for you.

+## Possible features
+[] "From" fiels is preselected with variable that layers contain [] Selecting the option that's in second select makes them swap [] Clickable error allows to select problematic layers

 ## **Problem?
 Idea?
 Kind words?**

 I accept feature suggestions and ideas to improve the plugin.
 No need to mess with locked layers?
 Rename on all pages at once?
 Useful exceptions?
 If you have any ideas or issues, let me know in the comments.